ethereum-alarm-clock/ethereum-alarm-clock/docs/overview.rst

 The Ethereum Alarm service is a contract on the ethereum network that facilitates scheduling of function calls for a specified block in the future.
-It is designed to require little or no trust between any of the users of the service, as well as providing no special access to the creator of the contract.
+It is designed to require zero trust between any of the users of the service, as well as providing no special access to any party (including the author of the service)

 Scheduling Function Calls
 -------------------------

+Scheduling a function call
 When a contract, or individual wants to schedule a function call with the Alarm service it will perform the following steps.

-1. Schedule the function call with the service.
+1. Schedule the function call with the service, providing basic information such as what function to call and when it should be called.
 2. Register any call data that will be required to make the function call (optional for functions that have no arguments).